blairconrad/blairconrad.github.io/_posts/2013-08-08-better-formatter-auto-discovery-in-fakeiteasyagain-1.13.0.md

 ---

 A few weeks ago, I wrote about
-<a href="/2013/06/17/fakeiteasys-argument-formatter-auto-discovery-boon-and-inconvenience/">the
+[the
-problems that FakeItEasy's assembly scanning was causing</a> while it was looking for user-defined extensions.
+problems that FakeItEasy's assembly scanning was causing]({% post_url 2013-06-17-fakeiteasys-argument-formatter-auto-discovery-boon-and-inconvenience %}) while it was looking for user-defined extensions.
 To recap, FakeItEasy was scanning all assemblies in the AppDomain and the working directory, looking for types that implemented `IArgumentValueFormatter`,